wilgoz/SQL-Inverse-Multiplexer/README.md

 the application and would not require any changes to the application’s existing SQL.

 ## NDA and IP Constraints
-Any database, materials, tools, software, methods provided by iCognitive and agreed to be iCognitive Copyright, will remain as the intellectual property of iCognitive as part of this project.
+Through a verbal agreement, the client and the team agreed that any database, materials, tools, software, methods provided by iCognitive and agreed to be iCognitive Copyright.
+It will remain as the intellectual property of iCognitive as part of this project.

-No further non-disclosure agreement is required.
+We are waiting to get legal feedback for our written NDA and IP Agreements before we sign.

 ## Resources
 *   Content Manager SDK: <https://github.com/content-manager-sdk/Community>